Poisson bracket

 In mathematics and classical mechanics, the Poisson bracket is an important binary operation in Hamiltonian mechanics, playing a central role in Hamilton's equations of motion, which govern the time evolution of a Hamiltonian dynamical system.
-The Poisson bracket also distinguishes a certain class of coordinate transformations, called canonical transformations, which map canonical coordinate systems into canonical coordinate systems.
+The Poisson bracket also distinguishes a certain class of coordinate transformations, called canonical transformations, which map canonical coordinate systems into other canonical coordinate systems.
 A "canonical coordinate system" consists of canonical position and momentum variables (below symbolized by $q_i$ and $p_i$, respectively) that satisfy canonical Poisson bracket relations.
 The set of possible canonical transformations is always very rich.
 For instance, it is often possible to choose the Hamiltonian itself $\mathcal H =\mathcal H(q, p, t)$ as one of the new canonical momentum coordinates.

 In a more general sense, the Poisson bracket is used to define a Poisson algebra, of which the algebra of functions on a Poisson manifold is a special case.
 There are other general examples, as well: it occurs in the theory of Lie algebras, where the tensor algebra of a Lie algebra forms a Poisson algebra; a detailed construction of how this comes about is given in the universal enveloping algebra article.
 Quantum deformations of the universal enveloping algebra lead to the notion of quantum groups.

-All of these objects are named in honor of Siméon Denis Poisson.
+All of these objects are named in honor of French mathematician Siméon Denis Poisson.
+He introduced the Poisson bracket in his 1809 treatise on mechanics.